I came across a series of images in our photo album that I actually have memories from.

 It must have been someone with us that took the photos.
 Surely it wasn’t my mother.
 I also find it hard to believe that my dad would take me on a trip only to fish.
 This must have been a part of his visits into the country inspecting something for his job, where I just tagged along.

-Posted in Memories and tagged , , , by with no comments yet.
+Posted in Memories and tagged Afghan, fishing, photo, river by nils with .

 Sadly I don’t remember the name of the street we lived in, or if it even had a name, but there were some more Scandinavian families on the same street.
 There was the Danish couple, Pranvik, next door.
 I fell from our garden wall into their rose bushes once.
 My mother had to pick thorns out from all over my body but anyway I must have been quite lucky because a fall from that height could easily have caused a lot worse injuries.